In this guide, you will learn

 Use multiple images as part of the product page.

 Think from the user perspective.
-The presence of multiple images on a product page helps you make up your mind quickly.
+The presence of multiple images on a product page helps you make up your mind quicker.

 Images generate trust, thereby improving the overall buying experience.